 - Gooey and fudgy: bake them just right, and you've got yourself a perfect, gooey, fudgy brownie.

-- Freezer friendly: they are great to have frozen at all times for last-minute chocolate cravings.
+- Freezer friendly: They are great for having frozen at all times for last-minute chocolate cravings.

 Step-by-step VIDEO

-- Cocoa powder: always use unsweetened.
-I like Hershey's unsweetened cocoa powder, Ghirardelli Premium baking cocoa, and Scharffen Berger natural cocoa powder.
-You could also use black cocoa powder used for homemade Oreo cookies.
+- Cocoa powder: Always use unsweetened cocoa powder.
+For a super dark Haloween bar, use black cocoa powder (the one used for homemade Oreo cookies).

 - Halloween sprinkles: I use an edible sprinkle mix with candy eyes.